gemesa/gemesa.github.io/_posts/2023-12-05-shattering-the-stack-1.md

 >>> proc = subprocess.Popen(cmd, stdin=subprocess.PIPE, stdout=subprocess.PIPE, stderr=subprocess.PIPE)
 ```

 Note: `stdbuf -o0` sets the stdout stream buffering mode to unbuffered.
-This necessary because without this the stdout was lost (stdout was empty after calling `proc.communicate()`).
+This necessary because without this some of the stdout was lost (stdout was almost empty after calling `proc.communicate()`).

 Now our process is waiting for our password input so we can check the base address: